Allobroges: Origin

 The Allobroges probably settled relatively late in Southern Gaul, for they are not attested before the late 3rd century BC, in connection with Hannibal's crossing of the Alps in 218 BC.
 According to some scholars, they may be identified with the Gaesatae, a group of mercenary warriors first mentioned a few years earlier in the region and who fought against the Roman Republic in the Battle of Telamon (225 BC).
-The Allobroges may thus be the descendants of mobile groups of Gallic merceries who were active across central Europe in the first part of the 3rd century BC, and who eventually settled between the Rhône and the Alps in search for new opportunities during the later decades of the century.
+The Allobroges may thus be the descendants of mobile groups of Gallic mercenaries who were active across central Europe in the first part of the 3rd century BC, and who eventually settled between the Rhône and the Alps in search for new opportunities during the later decades of the century.

 Hannibal's crossing of the Alps (218 BC)

 In the mid-2nd century BC, the Greek historian Polybius first mentioned the Allobroges in his account of Hannibal's crossing of the Alps in 218 BC.
 The Allobroges of the plain helped the Carthaginian conqueror, whereas those of the mountains tried in vain to block his passage.

-Hannibal then expelled the other chieftain and was given new weapons, corn, warm clothing and footwear by the his local ally.
-The latter protected him in the rear with him own forces through the territory of the Allobroges, until he reached the foot of the Alpine pass.
+Hannibal then expelled the other chieftain and was given new weapons, corn, warm clothing and footwear by his local ally.
+The latter protected him in the rear with his own forces through the territory of the Allobroges, until he reached the foot of the Alpine pass.

 In Livy's version, the Gallic chieftain who provided assistance to Hannibal is named Brancus ('the claw', var.
 Braneus).
 According to some scholars, since the 'Island' mentioned by ancient authors corresponds to the territory of the Segovellauni, Brancus may actually be Segovellaunian.
 In his account, however, Livy specifically states that the two chieftains were Allobroges.

 From the 2nd century BC onward, a climate change known as the Roman Warm Period led to a reduction in migrations from Central and Northern Europe.
 As a result, the adoption rate of a sedentary lifestyle among the former roving tribes of the region, including the Allobroges, probably increased during the late 2nd and 1st century BC.
 Greek geographer Strabo later wrote in the early 1st century AD, "formerly the Allobroges kept up warfare with many myriads of men, whereas now they till the plains and the glens that are in the Alps."